Badgerland Birding Migration Madness Photo Contest Finalists Announced

 We noticed we forgot a digiscoped submission so please use this form for that category! https://forms.gle/HZgEiWM3RLMXp1Fp7

 Cormorants are slender diving waterbirds with a distinctive shape and set of habits.
-While there are many cormorant species that live in North America, there are only two that can typically be found in Colorado, with one being extremely abundant and the other being quite rare.
-Here is everything you need to know about these two species.
+While there are many cormorant species that live in North America, there are only three that can typically be found in Maryland, with two being extremely abundant and the other being rare.
+Here is everything you need to know about these three species.

 Double-crested Cormorant